Chatterjee18/Chatterjee18/README.md

 ## 👨‍💻 About Me

 I’m currently transitioning from a **Sales** background in the financial sector to the **Data Analytics** field.
-My passion lies in transforming data into meaningful insights using tools like:
+My passion likes in transforming data into meaningful insights using tools like:

 - **📊 Excel**
 - **📈 Power BI**